Surface won’t turn on or start

 When your Surface is plugged in with the original power cord, charge it for 15 minutes.
 Then press the power button to turn on your Surface.
 If the power connector light doesn’t turn on, or if it flashes, see Surface battery won’t charge or Surface won't run on battery.

-If recharging your Surface didn’t wake it up, here’s a couple other things to try.
+If recharging your Surface didn’t wake it up:

 3. Force a restart